 Plan ahead to have someone drive you home after the procedure.

 After the Procedure

-- You may ice your hip if you have swelling or pain (wrap the ice in a towel to protect your skin).
+- Applying ice on your hip if you have swelling or pain (wrap the ice in a towel to protect your skin)

-- Avoid strenuous activity the day of the procedure.
+- Avoiding strenuous activity the day of the procedure

 Most people feel less pain after a hip injection.

 - You may notice reduced pain 15 to 20 minutes after the injection.

 - Pain may return in 4 to 6 hours as the numbing medicine wears off.

 - As the steroid medicine begins to take affect 2 to 7 days later, your hip joint should feel less painful.

 You may need more than one injection.
 How long the shot lasts varies from person to person, and depends on the cause of the pain.
 For some, it can last weeks or months.